FarenHalts/ColorPicker/README.md

 # Color Picker
-You can access this project running on: https://color-picker-farenhalts.herokuapp.com/
+You can access this project running on: [Games Store e-commerce](https://farenhalts-gamecommerce.herokuapp.com/)

 by: FarenHalts